scottrippey/react-overridable-hooks/README.md

 An easy way to mock custom React hooks.
 Especially useful for:

-- Mocking any UI or data state in Storybook
+- Mocking a component's UI state or data in Storybook
 - Mocking state for Unit testing
 - Overriding hooks depending on context